-If this is the first time you have received an email newsletter from TRV welcome, I have now added all TRV members email address to this newsletters mailing list.
-If your name is spelt wrong, or not your preferred name please email me at firstname.lastname@example.org and I will update your details.
+If this is the first time you have received an email newsletter from TRV, welcome, I have now added all TRV members email addresses to this newsletters mailing list.
+If your name is spelt wrong, or not your preferred name please email me at email@example.com and I will update your details.
 If you don't wish to receive any of these emails, please click on the unsubscribe link at the bottom of this email.

 Do you read the TRA EMag?
 It is very interesting and informative, please click here to read the latest issue.

 A informative forum from across the ditch...Warren Potent is an active contributor - check out his cleaning method as well as a comprehensive paper by Ross Mason on Wind Reading here

 Have you found any good shooting sites worth sharing with others?
 If so please email them to email@example.com and I will add them to the next newsletter.

 Glenelg Region and Hamilton Prize Meeting Saturday 13th and Sunday 14th of February, held at Hamilton

 TRV Training Camp Saturday 27th and Sunday 28th of September, held at MISC

 Kyabram Long Range and Bench Rest Championship Saturday 11th and Sunday 12th of October, held at Kyabram